cyboranf/checkout-component-3.0/README.md

 # My Idea

 I imagine going to a wholesale store like Makro.
 To start shopping, I first need to register as a client (`POST /api/auth/beClient`) to get a Client card.
-Once registered, I can put Client card to a Cart and if I authenticate (`POST /api/auth/takeCart`) and receive a Cart that allows me to shopping and add items.
+Once registered, I can put Client card to a Cart and if I authenticate (`POST /api/auth/takeCart`) and receive a Cart that allows me to go shopping and add items to a Cart.

 Once authenticated, I can:
 - Add items to my cart using `POST /api/cart/addItem`.